Blog Post

 TL;DR

-• The NIS 2 Directive creates a foundation for a unified approach to managing cyber risks across the European Union, outlining specific measures that Member States must demand of organizations regarding their cybersecurity programs.
+• The NIS2 Directive creates a foundation for a unified approach to managing cyber risks across the European Union, outlining specific measures that Member States must demand of organizations regarding their cybersecurity programs.

 • NIS 2 effectively elevates cyber risk management to the highest operative levels by instituting penalties for entities, as well as for specific stakeholders, should they not meet adequate levels of compliance.